iamlateforbreakast/SParser/reviews/architectural.md

    Memory Overhead: Since every MapEntry or Node is an Object, each one carries the full Object header (marker, class pointer, refCount, etc.).
 If you parse a massive codebase with millions of tokens, the "Metadata-to-Data" ratio might become very high.

-   C89 Compatibility: Ensure your BTree and SkipList don't rely on deep recursion, as C89 environments (especially embedded ones) often have limited stack space.C.
+   C89 Compatibility: Ensure your BTree and SkipList don't rely on deep recursion, as C89 environments (especially embedded ones) often have limited stack space.

+## C. The SParse Engine

-   The SParse EngineThe SParse module is the "God Object" of this repo—it coordinates FileMgr, TimeMgr, and the actual parsing logic.Cleanup: In main.c, you call SParse_delete(sparse).
+   The SParse module is the "God Object" of this repo—it coordinates FileMgr, TimeMgr, and the actual parsing logic.Cleanup: In main.c, you call SParse_delete(sparse).

    Make sure the f_delete implementation for the SParse class correctly deRefs all the internal collections (like the symbol table or file list) it created during SParse_parse.